Cleveland Cavaliers: Cleveland Clinic Courts

 Cleveland Clinic Courts, the team's practice facility and team headquarters, is located in suburban Independence.
 The 50000 sqft building opened in 2007 and includes two full-size basketball courts, a weight room, a team room, offices, medical facilities, and kitchen and dining facilities.
 Naming rights are held by the Cleveland Clinic, which is the team's official healthcare partner.
-Prior to the opening of Cleveland Clinic Courts, the team used the practice court located on the club level of Rocket Mortgage FieldHouse.
+Prior to the opening of Cleveland Clinic Courts, the team used the practice court located on the club level of Rocket Arena.
 In honor of the Cavs winning the NBA Championship, the city of Independence renamed the section of Brecksville Road leading to the team's practice facility "Cavaliers Way" in November 2016.